 Other Legislative Documents

 - Debates of the European Parliament (part of the OJ) KJE 908.A5 (Media 1st Floor microform, Row C, Cabinet 4/A)

 - European Parliament, Working Documents (under the title Reports) KJE 5390.A3 R466 (Media 1st Floor microform, Row C, Cabinet 4/A)

 - Commission of the European Communities Documents.
 Also known as COM docs.
 Proposals and amendments issued by Commission, including explanatory memorandum.
 Numbered sequentially each year and referred by number and date.
 Citation format: COM (90) 322 final.
 See European Commission Documents through EUR-Lex.

 - Economic and Social Committee, Opinions KJE 6414.52 .E23 (Media 1st Floor microform, Row C, Cabinet 4/A)

 The C and L Series of the OJ are included in EUR-Lex, the official database for documentation of European Community law.

-The EUR-Lex site for access to the authenticated OJ is always being tweaked.
+EUR-Lex is always being tweaked.
 Because of this, links may not always work.
-The EUR-Lex website is still good for preparatory documents, case law, parliamentary questions and citations to national provisions which implement EC directives.
+EUR-Lex is still good for preparatory documents, case law, parliamentary questions and citations to national provisions which implement EC directives.